-Kieran Forster is an Australian visual artist with a history of solo exhibitions and a substantial online following (Algernon Eldritch 147k FB followers…he MUST be good?).
+Kieran Forster is an Australian visual artist with a history of independent solo exhibitions and a substantial international online following.

 He is also a psychiatrist in private practice, based in tropical Brisbane, Australia.
 Before he studied law, medicine and psychiatry, he completed a Bachelor of Arts in Continental Philosophy ….that’s the background to all the art work you see here and at http://www.kieranforster.com.
 It is also the philosophical underpinning of what you see at http://www.drkieranforster.com.au.